 At The Ultimate Deck Shop, with our two stores in Saskatchewan, we have many footing options available, but two are easily the most common over the others: GH Levellers and Helical Screw Piles.

-Below is four common footing options that are available at The Ultimate Deck Shop (however, concrete for large concrete piles should come from a concrete plant).
+Below are four common footing options that are available at The Ultimate Deck Shop (however, concrete for large concrete piles should come from a concrete plant).
 These all have their purpose, but this chart should help you to figure out which one is right for YOUR project:

 Pylex Screw Pile